muratk3n/thirdwave/en/tweets/2020/week12b.md

 ---

-I might hunt for working spots outaide cafes which are coosed but still, or parks, away from third parties of course.
+I might hunt for working spots outaide cafes which are closed but still, or parks, away from third parties of course.
 Have camping equip, food already.
 Added coffe supply today and we r ready to knock out some content.